 The BodyBoss Home Gym also allows you to customize your workout resistance by using the collapsable workout bar for over 300 different exercises.
 Using the fold-up platform, you can modify your resistance by lengthening or shortening the resistance bands.
 Increase the challenge by adding a band on both sides of the platform.
 Using this equipment, you can get a lower body workout, and upper body workout, and cardio resistance boxing workouts.

 Gorilla Bow Portable Home Gym

 Just like other compact training equipment in this list, the Gorilla Portable Home Gym can be used anywhere.
-Take it with you to the park, to the office, in your hotel room, anywhere there might be space.
+Take it with you to the park, to the office, in your hotel room, anywhere there might be a small space.